francineluo/cs4400phase4/README.md

 First, run `npm install` to install all dependencies.

-Run `npm run server` to start the server.
-It should begin listening on port 5000.
+Run `npm run dev`.
+This should start the server on port 5000 and the client at http://localhost:3000.

-Open another terminal, navigate to the root directory, and run `npm start` to launch the web app.
-It should be live at http://localhost:3000.

 ## Credit